-In our most recent blog, we detailed some of the most common myths about warehouse racking.
+In a previous blog, we detailed some of the most common myths about warehouse racking.
 The last myth we tackled was “pallet racks just fall down.”
-When you think of it logically, this simply isn’t true.
-It’s like saying “cars just explode,” because if cars just randomly exploded for no reason, most of us wouldn’t ever drive one!
+This simply is not true, and is comparable to saying “cars just explode” – if cars just randomly exploded for no reason, most of us wouldn’t ever drive one!

-Now we’re not saying that pallet racks cannot collapse when an outside force acts upon them, but we will say that a properly installed and maintained racking system isn’t just going to collapse for no reason.
-Today we’re going to take a look at why pallet rack damage occurs and how such failures can be avoided.
+Of course, pallet racks can collapse when an outside force acts upon them, but when a racking system appears to collapse for no reason, it is most likely due to improper installation and maintenance.
+Our warehouse experts outlined 6 reasons why pallet rack damage occurs and how to avoid such failures.

 It’s important to remember that beam capacity is by pair of beams, not by each beam.
 While you might know that, a new worker in the warehouse might not know.
 Proper training is one of the simplest ways to make sure that a warehouse racking system doesn’t get overloaded.

 When loading something onto a rack, it’s relatively easy to think about the horizontal space on which you’re placing the load because you’re interacting with it directly.
 But equally important is to consider how that load, as well as the load on all other horizontal racks, is placing weight on the vertical uprights.